ermshaua/time-series-segmentation-benchmark/README.md

 `python -m pip install git+https://github.com/ermshaua/time-series-segmentation-benchmark`

 ## Citation
-If you use the TSSB in your scientific publication, we would appreciate the following citation:
+If you use the TSSB in your scientific publication, we would appreciate the following <a href="https://dl.acm.org/doi/abs/10.1145/3459637.3482240">citation</a>:

 ```
 @inproceedings{clasp2021,